 Separating from your young child can be an emotional moment for you and them.
 Below are some tips and tricks for making this transition in your day a bit easier:

-Tips for separating from your infant — at child care or at home:
+Tips for separating from your infant at drop-off:

 - Don’t rush the separation.
-Your child will pick up on your stress and can become agitated.
+Your child will pick up on your stress and may become more agitated.

-- Sit with your child for a while so she can take in the activities and people in the room.
+- Sit with your baby for a while so they can take in the activities and people in the room

-- When your child seems comfortable, let your caregiver take her.
-It’s nice for her to be in a devoted caregiver’s arms when you leave.
+- When your child seems comfortable, let your caregiver take them.
+It’s nice for them to be in a devoted caregiver’s arms when you leave.

-- Kiss and hug your child good-bye and then leave.
+- Kiss and hug your baby goodbye and then leave.
 Don’t waver; that only becomes confusing to your infant.

-- If your infant is crying when you leave, or even if she is not, feel free to call your caregiver when you arrive at work to see how she is doing.
+- If your infant is crying when you leave, or even if they are not, feel free to call your caregiver when you arrive at work to see how your baby is doing.

-Tips for separating from your toddler or preschooler — at child care and at home:
+Tips for separating from your toddler or preschooler:

 - Greet the caregiver and other children as you enter the room.

-- Let your caregiver know how your child is doing that morning and if there is any change in her schedule.
+- Let your caregiver know how your child is doing that morning and if there is any change in their schedule.

-- Letting your child hold a picture of the family or something of yours as you leave.
+- Let your child hold a picture of the family or something of yours as you leave.
 This may feel like a secure connection to you.

-- Having the caregiver bring your child to the window or door to wave good-bye while you leave.
+- Have the caregiver bring your child to the window or door to wave goodbye while you leave.